Band Leader: Lionel McCalman

 Sterling Betancourt MBE FRSA is the founder of Nostalgia Steel Band (1964).
 He remained the band leader until his retirement in 2004.

-Nostalgia Steel Band’s origins can be traced back to 1951, when the Trinidad All Steel Percussion Orchestra (TASPO) left Trinidad and Tobago in July of that year to take part in the ‘Festival of Britain 1951’.
+Nostalgia Steel Band’s history can be traced back to 1951, when the Trinidad All Steel Percussion Orchestra (TASPO) left Trinidad and Tobago in July of that year to take part in the ‘Festival of Britain 1951’.
 Sir Sterling Betancourt was one of twelve musicians who was originally chosen from different steelbands across Trinidad.

 After the tour of England and Paris, Sterling Betancourt settled in London.
 His tenor pan may have been the only pan instrument in Britain at that time.